Ron-Chang/MyNotebook/Coding/0_System_Software/Sentdex/PyQt/03.Button_Functions/README.md

         # quit("Function has been terminated.")
 ```

-#### 3. Changeing window title through to click a button.
+#### 3. Changing window title through to click a button.
->If window title is an empty string, then assign "PyQt Turtorial", otherwise assign ""(an empty string).
+>If window title is an empty string, then assign "PyQt Tutorial", otherwise assign ""(an empty string).

 ```python
  class Window(QMainWindow):